 Some of the participants in the study worked out during the day in a fasted state.
 Some of the men worked out at night after they ate.

 Body composition measurements were evaluated throughout the study as well as at the end.

 No meaningful difference whatsoever in terms of fat-loss or body composition between those who trained fasted and those who trained fed.

 A year later, another group of researchers conducted a similar experiment…

 Rather than measure fat oxidation rates in the short-term, the researchers in this study measured body composition over a period of 4 weeks.

-The subjects were divided into 2 groups who followed the same hypo-caloric (negative energy balance) diet and exercise program.
+The subjects were divided into 2 groups who followed the same hypo-caloric (reduced calorie) diet and exercise program.
 Some of them exercised fasted and some exercised after eating.